microsoft/AADConnectConfigDocumenter/README.md

 * Documentation of the complete configuration of Azure AD Connect sync.
 * Documentation of any changes in the configuration of two Azure AD Connect sync servers or changes from a given configuration baseline.
-* Generation of the PowerShell deployment script to migrate the sync rule differences or customisations from one server to another.
+* Generation of the PowerShell deployment script to migrate the sync rule differences or customizations from one server to another.

 ![Sample Report](https://github.com/Microsoft/AADConnectConfigDocumenter/wiki/Sample-Report-ToC-Contoso-Header.jpg)